 That was over a century ago.
 And here we are, in 2026, and the slaps have just taken different forms.
 It just went underground.
 It got quieter.
 It put on a nicer shirt.

-René Redzepi wrote an essay in 2015 admitting he had bullied his staff.
+René Redzepi wrote an essay in 2015 saying he had been a bully towards his staff.
 He asked how the industry could undo the screaming and shouting and physical abuse it had inflicted on its young cooks.

 Good question.
-But ten years later, former interns are still describing 16-hour days, working in silence, forbidden to laugh, making dozens of intricate fruit-leather beetles every single day for free.
-That was their education at “the best restaurant in the world”.
+But just two years later, a former intern was working in silence, forbidden to laugh, spending her days making intricate fruit-leather beetles again and again, for free.
+That was her education at “the best restaurant in the world”.

 © Iternitty

 Working for free in a kitchen is nothing new.
-It is how young chefs invest in themselves and their careers, and we have no problem with that.
-But the conditions around it matter.
+It is how young chefs invest in themselves and their careers, but the conditions around it matter.
 When people are sleeping in shared rooms, working 16-hour days in silence, and too afraid to speak up because it could end their career before it starts, that is not an investment.

 In December 2025, SVT (Swedish Television) aired a piece on Björn Frantzén.
-Frantzen, the only chef in history to hold three restaurants with three Michelin stars at the same time, responded by comparing his kitchens to elite sport.
+Frantzén, currently the only chef operating three restaurants with three Michelin stars at the same time, responded by comparing his kitchens to elite sport.
 He said it is not for everyone.

 He also showed the burn marks on his arms where a head chef had pressed a hot spatula against his skin when he was working in London kitchens in the 1990s.
 He did not name the restaurant.
 He knows.
 But he will not say it.

-That silence tells you everything about how deep the loyalty runs in this industry.
+That silence says a great deal about how deep the loyalty runs in this industry.

 In France, a Michelin-starred chef at the Hotel du Palais in Biarritz resigned after footage surfaced of a hazing ritual in his kitchen.
 A young kitchen hand, tied naked to a chair for hours, with an apple in his mouth and a carrot in the other end.
 The entire kitchen brigade looked on.
 The chef looked on.
 This was December 2023.
-Hazing has been illegal in France since 1998.
+Hazing was criminalised in France in 1998.
 The law changed.
 The culture did not.

 These are not scandals.
 These are symptoms.

-Here is the part that bothers us the most, and it includes us in it.
+Here is the part that makes us uncomfortable about our own role in it.

 We sit down.
 The napkin is folded.
 The wine is poured.
 The dishes arrive with precision and ease.
 We write about how the scallop was a work of art, how the sommelier read the room, how the pacing was perfect.
 And we mean it.
 Every word.

-Every time we write a glowing review of a restaurant with a rotten kitchen, we are part of the problem.
+Every time we praise a restaurant while the kitchen behind it is rotten, we help keep the illusion alive.
 We do not mean to be.
 But the stars keep shining, the bookings keep filling, and the people behind the pass keep paying for it.

 We are not going to tell you where to eat or where not to eat.
 That has never been what we do.
 We share what we experience, honestly, and you make your own choices.